ionic-team/ionic-docs/docs/api/input.md

 - `label` property: used for plaintext labels
 - `label` slot: used for custom HTML labels (experimental)
-- `aria-label`: used for selects with no visible label
+- `aria-label`: used to provide a label for screen readers but adds no visible label

 ### Label Placement